anotherstevest2/solitaire/README.md

 ## Solitaire

 Rust workspace for three rust crates (all available on crates.io and documentated on docs.rs):
-- solitaire_cypher_cli: command line interface for encryting and decrypting
+- solitaire_cypher_cli: command line interface for encrypting and decrypting
 - solitaire_cypher: lib with more capability than the cli tool
 - card_play: lib with tools for manipulating decks of cards